UWFront-End-Cert/DEPRECATED-html300/lesson10/assignment/README.md

 # Assignment 10 - SEO

-The main focus of the final week will be working on completing assignment09/the course project.
+The main focus of the final lesson will be completing the course project.
 As a supplement, you'll learn about SEO best practices, write a proposal in your course project repo's `documents` folder as to your ideal SEO implementation, and configure the SEO on your global `nuxt.config.js` and Nuxt pages using the `head` method in your page's `<script>`.

-### Vue References
+### References
 - [Moz](https://moz.com/learn/seo)
 - [Mox Guide](https://moz.com/beginners-guide-to-seo/)
 - [Nuxt SEO Guide](https://medium.com/vue-mastery/best-practices-for-nuxt-js-seo-32399c49b2e5)